The Law of Uniform Connectedness

 Here are some best practices for designers and design teams:

-● Apply Effective Visual Grouping: Designers should group similar functions together using visual elements like colors, lines, frames or shapes.
-This helps users perceive these elements as part of a single unit, simplifying navigation and interaction within the app.
+• Apply effective visual grouping: Designers should group similar functions together using visual elements—like colors, lines, frames or shapes.
+This helps users see these elements as being part of a single unit, something that simplifies navigation and interaction within the app.

-● Create Clear Connections: Using tangible references such as lines or arrows from one element to another can also create a visual connection.
-This method can guide users through a sequence of actions or draw attention to related elements, enhancing the app's usability.
+• Create clear connections: It’s good to use tangible references—such as lines or arrows from one element to another—since it can also create a visual connection.
+This method can guide users through a sequence of actions, or it can draw their attention to related elements.

-● Go for Context and Emphasis: Employ uniform connectedness to provide context or to emphasize the relationship between items.
-For example, surrounding related options with a border can indicate that they share a common function or importance, making it easier for users to make decisions.
+• Go for context and emphasis: Use uniform connectedness to give context or to add emphasis to the relationship between items.
+For example, it’s good to surround related options with a border, since it can indicate that they share a common function or importance—which makes it easier for users to make decisions.

-● Separate and Prioritize: Similar to Google’s search results, where borders around specific items like videos and featured snippets visually connect content and give it priority, app designers can use borders or backgrounds to highlight important features or content.
-This visual separation can help users focus on key information or actions.
+• Separate and prioritize: Similar to Google’s search results—where borders around specific items like videos and featured snippets visually connect content and give it priority—app designers can use borders or backgrounds to highlight important features or content.
+This visual separation is something that can help users focus on key information or actions.

 Remember, the goal is to use visual connections to make the app more navigable and the information more digestible.
-By grouping elements that function together and clearly indicating their relationships, you can create a more coherent and user-friendly mobile app.
+From grouping elements that function together and clearly indicating their relationships, you can make a more coherent and user-friendly mobile app.

 Take our Mobile UI Design course for a fuller understanding of how to design for mobile devices and make good design decisions for smaller screens.